|Holy Innocents Hospital for Children, 1911|

 Identified in a 1940s newspaper article as “The Place Where Miracles Happen,” Children’s of Alabama has played a critical part in allowing Alabama children to live happy, healthy lives for more than a century.

 Holy Innocents Hospital for Children, as Children’s was then known, originally operated under the auspices of the Episcopal Church of Alabama.
 It was founded in 1911 when Rev. Carl Henckell, pastor of All Saints Church of Birmingham, sought a solution to the growing need in his community for quality health care for children, especially those from poor families.
 Henckell joined Rev. Raimundo de Ovies, rector of St. Andrews Church, and Dr. James E. Dedman, health officer of the City of Birmingham, in founding the organization.
-The hospital, providing free medical care for all children, opened its doors in 1912 in the All Saints’ small parish house on Birmingham’s Southside.
+The hospital opened its doors in 1912 in the All Saints’ small parish house of Birmingham’s Southside and provided free medical care.
 An all-female group of volunteers did whatever was needed to operate the charity hospital, from scrubbing floors to sitting with sick children.
 The small quarters soon dictated a move for the hospital to a nearby 10-room frame house that could accommodate up to 12 beds.

 Following a successful fundraising campaign chaired by Birmingham’s Caroline (Mrs. Crawford) Johnson, the house was renovated to more than double the number of patients it previously served.
 In addition to providing space for three patient wards, the hospital also added a new kitchen, a research area, and an operating room that was reported to be the best in the South for children.
 In 1914, the hospital changed its name to Children’s Hospital, reflecting an amicable separation from the Episcopal Church’s sole financial support.